What is Dementia?

 Forms of dementia include Alzheimer’s disease, vascular dementia, Parkinson’s disease, and traumatic brain injury.
 Other types of dementia include mixed dementia and early-onset dementia.
 The early symptoms might not be easily diagnosed and dementia might develop slowly.
 Depending on the cause, some of the symptoms might be reversible.

-It is important to understand the early signs of dementia so that you can seek appropriate help.
+It is important to understand the early top 10 signs of dementia so that you can seek appropriate help.
 Dementia treatment is largely centered around slowing the progress of the disorder.

 Early Symptoms of Dementia

 As dementia could be caused by a variety of diseases, its symptoms vary based on the cause.
-However, there are some common warning signs that you need to take note of.
+However, there are some common 10 warning signs of dementia that you need to take note of.

 Minor Short-Term Memory Issues